cx18121/claude-hackathon26/README.md

 # spectre

-A 1v1 fighting game where two players throw real punches and kicks at their phone cameras and watch their silhouettes fight in a shared browser overlay.
+A real-time 1v1 boxing game that turns your movement into gameplay.
+Throw real punches and kicks at your phone cameras and watch your silhouette fight in a live browser overlay.

 Built for the Cornell Claude Builders Club Hackathon, spring 2026, by Charlie Xue, Akhil Chilaka, Yosef Mimarbasi, and Adi Prathapa.